Benedek-Labancz/4CE/README.md

 ### 4CE

 4CE is derived from the classic game of Tic-Tac-Toe by extending the board to 4 dimensions and letting players play as long as there is any empty square left on the board.
 Players take alternating moves, and whoever manages to form a row of three from their symbol along any dimension scores a point.
-The center square is considered unplayable for fairness.
+For fairness, the center square is considered unplayable.
 Therefore the board consists of $3^4 - 1 = 80$ squares.
 The player with the most points at the end of the game wins.